 One of such people still wearing their scars that remind them of what many describe as a nightmare is Kasim Suraj.
 The victim is still nursing his wounds close to three years after the disaster.

 Kasim was burnt beyond recognition.
-He also lost the wife and son as well as the brother in the disaster.
+He also lost his wife and son as well as his brother in the disaster.

 Although, most of his burns have been treated with just scars to show, Kasim Suraj is still battling with his head injury.